-Light-emitting diodes or LEDs are basically tiny devices that are made from semiconductor materials such as gallium phosphide or gallium indium nitride that distinct crystalline structures that are able to convert electrical energy into visible ultra-violet wavelengths that are arranged in clusters or assembled on panels which make up a LED display or ‘fixture’ that can be in any shape or size.
-The difference in the resolution of the LED displays therefore naturally revolves around the density of these clusters which is otherwise known as ‘pixel pitch’ or simply ‘pitch’.
+Light-emitting diodes or LEDs are basically tiny devices that are made from semiconductor materials (such as gallium phosphide or gallium indium nitride) that have distinct crystalline structures that are able to convert electrical energy into visible ultra-violet wavelengths.
+These devices are arranged in clusters or assembled on panels which make up a LED display or ‘fixture’ that can form any shape or size.
+The difference in the resolution of the LED displays therefore naturally depends on the density of these clusters.
+This is known as ‘pixel pitch’ or simply ‘pitch’.

 Car show – Exhibition in China

 From a very basic standpoint, pixel pitch, in essence, describes the level of density of LED clusters on LED displays which in turn lead to the level of resolution.

 Commonly referred to as pitch, the pitch is basically the distance between pixels which means smaller pixel pitch distances would leave lesser empty spaces providing better screen resolution whereas larger pitch distances would decrease resolution.